 Can you name any women role models?

 Michelle Obama is a fairly big female role model.
 I just read her book, which I thought was pretty remarkable, there are a lot of strong women.
 Billie Eilish can be considered a role model.
 She‘s young, she’s very positive, she’s doing a lot for young people.
+She has a massive following as well, so her outreach is massive.
+She has millions of followers on Instagram for example and I bet there are loads of people who download instagram stories of hers.
 There’s a wide range for very strong, independent, prominent, powerful women that are just doing their thing.

 Where does your song fit in an era where City Girls and Cardi B are a mindset?